sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## 3.29 -> 3.30

+This upgrade removes the `non-root` overlay, in favor of using only the `non-privileged` overlay for deploying Sourcegraph in secure environments.
+If you were previously deploying using the `non-root` overlay, you should now generate overlays using the `non-privileged` overlay.

-No manual migration required, follow the [standard upgrade method](../install/kubernetes/update.md) to upgrade your deployment.
+No other manual migration is required, follow the [standard upgrade method](../install/kubernetes/update.md) to upgrade your deployment.

 *How smooth was this upgrade process for you?
 You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.29).*